You are here

 236 991 2227

-Tijana enjoys engaging in conversation with students more than lecturing them, and considers the classroom as a platform for the exchange of informed ideas and perspectives.
+Tijana considers the classroom as a platform for the exchange of informed ideas and perspectives.
 An award-winning teacher, she particularly enjoys guiding students in their efforts to link design with history/theory.
-She has an extensive experience of supervising independent research from the undergraduate (honors) to the PhD level, on topics as diverse as the 19th century British interior and Aboriginal Dreamings.
+She has an extensive experience of supervising independent research from the undergraduate (honors) to the PhD level, on topics pertaining to modern architecture and society.
 She is passionate about supporting students in forging unique paths as designers and intellectuals.

 ‘Minor Architectures, Micro Empires: Women and the Production of Domestic Space at the Pacific 19th century ‘Frontier’’, 2023

 ‘Architecture of the Avant-Apocalypse: Preservation beyond Preservation of the Species’, 2022 https://direct.mit.edu/leon/article-abstract/55/3/258/109937/Architecture-of-the-Avant-Apocalypse-Preservation?redirectedFrom=fulltext

 ‘Zenitism and Orientalism’, 2021 (with Iva Glisic) https://scindeks-clanci.ceon.rs/data/pdf/2334-8666/2021/2334-86662109029G.pdf

 ‘The Everyday as the Soviet Gesamtkunstwerk’, 2019 https://journals.sagepub.com/doi/abs/10.1177/0725513619850902?journalCode=thea